vin8bit/gmail_to_sheets/README.md

 Or find it directly in your Google Drive

 ### 📌 Notes

-1. Only unread emails are processed
+- Only unread emails are processed
-2. Already processed emails are skipped automatically using state.json
+- Already processed emails are skipped automatically using state.json
-3. Ensure credentials.json and config.json are properly configured
+- nsure credentials.json and config.json are properly configured